BV-code/pyOrganizer/README.md

- a program that searches for a single file extension in the cwd and every sub-directory and copies them to a new destination, then sending the original file to the trash
+ A program that searches for a file type in the cwd and every sub-directory and copies them to a new destination, then sending the original file to the trash

 ### Prerequisites